 This feature safeguards the integrity of your IT infrastructure by comparing misconfigurations in real-time against your internal standards or external policies for compliance and security best practices.

-As revealed in Verizon's 2015 Data Breach Investigations Report, exfiltration can begin within minutes to hours during a breach.
-This provides an extremely narrow window during which you can detect and stop the threat.
+Data exfiltration can begin within minutes to hours during a breach.
+This provides an extremely narrow window to detect and stop the threat.
 Real-time monitoring is a feature that can make or break your organization's continuity of operations.

 Get All These Features with CimTrak